North Central Health District

 Emergency Preparedness

-NCHD received funding from the Centers for Disease Control and Prevention (CDC) for the first year in the five-year Racial and Ethnic Approaches to Community Health (REACH) cooperative agreement.
-The REACH funding will allow NCHD to start the Supporting Health Initiatives & Nurturing Equity (SHINE) Program with the goal of improving health, preventing chronic diseases, and reducing health disparities among the African American population in Baldwin, Hancock and Washington Counties.
+North Central Health District (NCHD) received funding from the Centers for Disease Control and Prevention (CDC) for the second year in the five-year REACH cooperative agreement.
+The REACH funding allows NCHD to implement the SHINE program with the goal of preventing chronic diseases and improving health in Baldwin, Hancock, and Washington Counties.

 Partner With SHINE